cstak/HttpClientPostLargeFileInBackgroundService/README.md

 # HttpClientPostLargeFileInBackgroundService
-This is a simple backgroundservice application that monitors a specific folder.
-Folder path defined in appsettings file.
+This is a simple backgroundservice application that monitors a specific folder defined in appsettings file.
-When a new file created it posts the file to remote api via HttpClient.
+When a new file created it posts the file to remote api via HttpClient using StreamContent.

 ## License